felipealfonsog/TermNotes/README.md

 - **Code Contributions**: If you're a developer, you can contribute by submitting pull requests with bug fixes, new features, or improvements.
 Feel free to fork the project and create your own branch to work on.
 - **Bug Reports and Feedback**: If you encounter any issues or have suggestions for improvement, please open an issue on the project's GitHub repository.
 Your feedback is valuable in making the project better.
 - **Documentation**: Improving the documentation is always appreciated.
-If you find any gaps or have suggestions to enhance the project's documentation, please let us know.
+If you find any gaps or have suggestions to enhance the project's documentation, please let me know.

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-%E2%98%95-FFDD00?style=flat-square&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/felipealfonsog)
 [![PayPal](https://img.shields.io/badge/Donate%20with-PayPal-00457C?style=flat-square&logo=paypal&logoColor=white)](https://www.paypal.com/felipealfonsog)